|

 Follett

-to CCA: Adastra proposes to operate a return trip Sydney - Bega on Mondays and
+to CCA: Adastra proposes to operate a return trip Sydney - Bega

-Fridays.
-Nowra Council has expressed interest in Nowra being an intermediate stop
+on Mondays and Fridays.
+Nowra Council has expressed interest in

-and have suggested that Follett inspect several suitable landing grounds.
-Follett
+inspect several suitable landing grounds.
+Follett proposes a flying

-encloses copies of correspondence with the NSW Commissioner for Road Transport
+copies of correspondence with the NSW Commissioner for Road Transport

 regarding state taxes and seeks the assistance of the CCA. |